 Calgary First Aid is the leader in first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) training in Alberta.
 It has grown to become the most popular training service provider in the area, offering the largest selection of training courses.
 This provider assures trainees of the lowest rate in H2S, WHMIS, and Transportation of Dangerous Goods courses – among others.
-Participants that complete first aid and / or CPR training in Calgary will receive workplace and academic approved certification that is valid throughout Canada for 3 years.
-Popular courses such as standard, childcare and emergency first aid meet Alberta OH&S requirements.
-Other popular courses include pet first aid, private infant CPR training and basic and adnvaced life support.
+Participants who complete first aid and/or CPR training in Calgary will receive workplace and academic approved certification that is valid throughout Canada for 3 years.
+Popular courses such as standard, childcare, and emergency first aid meet Alberta OH&S requirements.
+Other popular courses include pet first aid, private infant CPR training, and basic and advanced life support.
 You can find a complete list of classes and schedules here, or you can use the contact information provided below to inquire about a public or private course in your area.

 Calgary First Aid Contact Information

 Calgary First Aid is located conveniently just outside downtown Calgary.
 It is easily accessible by public and private transportation, with a C-Train station across the street and private parking within walking distance.

 - Telephone: 587-774-5317